gleicon/ebook_cto_field_guide/index.md

 	* Monthly/yearly cloud expenses total and per product line
 	* Licenses costs
 	* Support cost
-	* Ammount of discounts due to enterprise deals and negotiations
+	* Amount of discounts due to enterprise deals and negotiations

 "We are just burning money, no worries about it, we're a startup" or "We are spending on cloud to save engineering time" concepts are amazingly misplaced and naive.
 Money only buys velocity if you are buying a racing car.
 Money buys tools to build things and money doesn't likes to be thrown around.
 You may get a free pass for a while spending and not knowing where the truth lies these truisms will hurt.
 That pass won't last forever.